Example: Source view

 In the Data panel, click Expand data panel for tools and details, .
 If no column was selected, then you will see the Data table view and can click Source view directly.
 If a column was selected, first click Go to data table view.

 In this example, a data table has been loaded from Salesforce.com and more rows have been added to the original data table from a local data file.

 The source view shows a visual representation of added data or operations.
 Click on a node (1) to view more information in the fields below.
 If the settings for the node can be changed, click on the settings icon under the node to edit the node (2).
 See Editing a data connection and Editing column matching or other settings for added rows for more information.

 For some types of sources, you can change the Data loading settings by clicking on the button at the bottom of a node (3), and switching to a different setting:

-The field at the bottom left shows the operations in the currently selected node (6) and the field to the right (7) shows details about the selected operation, or, if you click on the Data header, a preview of the data table at this current state (when applicable).
+The field at the bottom left shows the operations in the currently selected node (6).
+If there is an issue with an operation, you will be informed about this using icons and tooltips.
+This is also where you can remove previously added operations.
+The field to the right (7) shows details about the selected operation, or, if you click on the Data header, a preview of the data table at this current state (when applicable).